rhodes351/ASR_26_RTW/README.md

 In these files, we provide the County Business Pattern data and Stata code used in our analyses.
 The core data files needed to replicate the analyses include:

 -cbpco_panel - County Business Patterns data, 1946-2016.
 The underlying source for these data come from Eckert et al. (2020, 2022), IPUMS NHGIS (Schroeder et al. 2025), and the US Census Bureau.
-Files in the "create_cbpco_panel" provide raw data and Stata code used to construct this panel.
+Files in the "create_cbpco_panel" provide the Stata code used to construct this panel.

 -countylistdube - List of border counties from Dube et al. (2010)